algorand-devrel/algorand-python-coding-assignment/.github/PULL_REQUEST_TEMPLATE.md

-## Decipher 2024 - Algorand Python Coding Challenge
+## Algorand Python Coding Assignment Submission

 **Screenshot of your console after running the deploy command**